Introduction

 What is the GMAT?

-The GMAT, or Graduate Management Admission Test, is a multiple-choice, computer-based test used by many business schools as part of their applications process.
+The GMAT, or Graduate Management Admission Test, is a multiple-choice, computer-based test many business schools use as part of their application process.
 It usually takes around three and a half hours to complete and comprises four sections that measure various verbal, quantitative, reasoning, and writing skills.
 When taking the test, you can choose the order you take each section, selecting from a set of patterns to prioritize whichever area you want to be first or last, for example.

 The GMAT is not like an ordinary standardized test; it adapts to your performance while taking it.
 For example, you will usually be presented with a more difficult one for each question you get right afterward, while the opposite is true if you get a question wrong.

-The GMAT is scored between 200 and 800, with most test-takers coming out with a score in the high 500s, but we will be discussing GMAT averages in more detail later.
+The GMAT is scored between 200 and 800, with most test-takers coming out with a score in the high 500s, but we will discuss GMAT averages in more detail later.

-The test aims to present a holistic view of your abilities across several of the skills that are, in the words of Vineet Chhabra, a senior director at the organization that runs the GMAT, “most relevant for business school.”
+The test aims to present a holistic view of your abilities across several of the skills that Vineet Chhabra, a senior director at the organization that runs the GMAT is “most relevant for business school.”

 One of the skills that the GMAT explores that you might not necessarily have been tested on before is your ‘integrated reasoning.’
 This aspect of the GMAT examines your ability to read data and solve problems, which is necessary for business settings.